jflorian/doubledog-sigul/README.md

 ##### `nss_password` (required)
 Password used to protect the NSS certificate database.

+##### `packages`
+An array of package names needed for the Sigul Bridge installation.
+The default should be correct for supported platforms.

 ##### `sigul_cert` (required)
 Puppet source URI providing the Sigul Bridge's identity certificate which must be in PEM format.
 This certificate is used to authenticate the Sigul Bridge to the Koji Hub.